junior-ramos-dev/jrd_task_loader_progress/README.md

 - **Progress and Buffer Management**:
   - The component maintains state for `progress`, `buffer`, and `taskId`, updating them based on the response from the `taskLoader` function.

-- **Error Handling**:
-  - Errors that might occur during the data fetching process are logged to the console.

 - **Final Task Handling**:
   - When all tasks are completed, the progress is set to 100, and the `returnData` function is called with the final result after a short delay.